3rd Headies Awards

-The third edition of the Hip Hop World Awards was hosted by comedian Basketmouth and Nollywood actress Dakore Egbuson.
-It was held on 15 March 2008 at Planet One in Maryland, Lagos, Nigeria.
-Nigerian-French singer Aṣa won 3 awards, including Album of the Year for her eponymous debut studio album.
+The 3rd Headies Awards, commonly known as the 2008 Hip Hop World Awards, were hosted by comedian Basketmouth and actress Dakore Egbuson.
+It was held on 15 March 2008, at Planet One in Maryland, Lagos, Nigeria.
+Nigerian-French singer Aṣa won 3 awards, including Album of the Year for her eponymous debut album.
 2face Idibia received the most nominations with six.